-Murmichan – The First Scottish Absinthe by Lost Loch Distillery
+Murmichan – The First Scottish Absinthe

-We use a mixture of traditional and Scottish botanicals including grande wormwood, roman wormwood, green aniseed, fennel seed, hyssop, star anise, lemon balm, mint leaves, bramble leaves, lemon thyme and heather flower.
+Murmichan is produced in a traditional manner using natural botanicals for both flavouring and colour from a mixture of traditional and Scottish botanicals including grande wormwood, roman wormwood, green aniseed, fennel seed, hyssop, star anise, lemon balm, mint leaves, bramble leaves, lemon thyme and heather flower.

 Murmichan is crafted with water from the ancient Pannanich Wells in the Cairngorms.
 The Wells were first mentioned by the Knights Templar in 1245 as they travelled through the Deeside Valley.
 Famous for its healing properties the Wells were a favourite of Queen Victoria who wrote passionately about them in her Highland Journals.

 Nosed at bottle strength (64% abv) a waft of aniseed immediately makes this spirit unmistakable.
 Upon further exploration there are sweet notes.
 The mint and honey come through in time, and the citrus notes of the lemon thyme linger on the nose.

 Tasted at bottle strength (64% abv) it surprisingly mild compared to many absinthes.
 The honey sweetness compliments the wormwood’s dry, crisp flavour.
 Each sip reveals something slightly different.
 Simply divine to sip and savour, much like a whisky.
 Also like a whisky, a small drop of water opens up more sweetness, and a citrus tang is more evident too.